-By Aly W. | First published May 1, 2020 | Last modified February 16, 2021
+By Aly W. | First published May 1, 2020 | Last modified January 1, 2022

 Forgive me if i’m the 10,000th person to ask about Dr. Will Powers or bitch about WPATH, i’m new here.
 Comment if this is the case and i’ll take it down, but aside from on r/DrWillPowers it seems like noone is talking about how wpath is outdated, unsafe, and has a ton of room for improvement in the field of HRT.
 I’m just trying to get a bead on how unsafe or bad of an option WPATH’s standard of care (chosen medications/dosages/timeline of treatment) is compared to something more experimental like this.

-Normally I don’t give consideration to personal qualifications and instead evaluate peoples’ claims based solely on their veracity.
+Normally, I try not to give consideration to personal qualifications when it comes to claims about transgender hormone therapy and instead evaluate such claims based solely on their veracity.
 And I’m not saying any of what I’m saying here to needlessly disparage Powers.
-But rather to illuminate matters because Powers has widespread popularity in the transgender community and he and his supporters are falsely disparaging the general transgender medical establishment.
-Transgender people need to know who and what Powers really is and why the real situation is so far from the way that he portrays it.
-Powers paints a picture as if transgender people have been forgotten by the medical community and he’s the only person trying to innovate in our care.
-But this is merely part of a deceptive narrative and in reality there’s a large international research community of highly competent professionals dedicated to advancing our care.
-These researchers publish amazing studies and reviews on transgender hormone therapy every year (e.g., Meyer et al., 2020; Angus et al., 2019; Reisman et al., 2019; Jain et al., 2019; Neyman et al., 2019; Leinung et al., 2018).
-In contrast to Powers these researchers don’t seek the spotlight and get little notice or credit for their work.
-Why Powers feels the need to do so is an interesting character study for another day (Reddit—note that I’m not referring to his autism).
-I think it’s also important for people to ask themselves why Powers doesn’t simply join the establishment and attempt to change it from the inside with research and publications.
-It’s because that isn’t an easy or efficient way to get the idolization he seems to want—which he readily receives right now with very little effort from his many transgender followers—and he currently doesn’t have that level of professional ability.
+But rather to illuminate matters because Powers has widespread popularity in the online transgender community and he and his supporters are falsely disparaging the transgender medical community.
+Transgender people need to be aware of who and what Powers really is and why the real situation is so far from the way that he portrays it.
+Powers paints a picture as if transgender people have been forgotten by the medical community and he’s the only person trying to innovate in transgender hormone therapy.
+But in reality there’s a large international research community of highly competent professionals who are working hard to improve our care.
+These researchers publish outstanding studies and reviews on transgender hormone therapy every year (e.g., Meyer et al. (2020), Iwamoto et al. (2019), Angus et al. (2019), Reisman et al. (2019), Jain, Kwan, & Forcier (2019), Neyman et al. (2019), and Leinung et al. (2018), among many others).
+My group and I have routinely posted and covered these publications on Reddit in the past.
+In contrast to Powers, these researchers don’t seek the spotlight and get little notice or credit from transgender people for their work.
+Why Powers feels the need to seek these things is an interesting character study for another day (note that I’m not alluding to his mild autism with that link but rather something else that should be readily apparent).
+I think it’s also important for people to ask themselves why Powers doesn’t simply join the rest of the transgender medical community and try to influence it from the inside with research and publications.
+It’s because that isn’t an easy or efficient way to get the appreciation he seems to want—which he readily receives right now with very little effort from his many transgender followers—and he currently doesn’t have that sort of professional capacity.